flytzen/blog/_talks/GDPR_for_software_builders.md

 title: GDPR for software builders
 tags: GDPR
 excerpt: In this lightning talk, I will highlight the key areas that you need to consider in your software - even if you *think* you don't store personal data.
+sequence: 81
 ---

-The new General Data Protection Regulations came into effect on 25 May 2018.
+The General Data Protection Regulations came into effect on 25 May 2018.

 In this lightning talk, I will highlight the key areas that you need to consider in your software - even if you *think* you don't store personal data.